RomanStadlhuber/gpr_loc/gpr_misc/README.md

 }
 ```

+### Adding Custom Postprocessing Routines

+Have a look at the `postprocessors.py` script.
+Postprocessors inherit from an abstract base class and can be passed to an instance when calling `RosbagEncoder.encode_bag()` using the `postproc=...` paramater.
+See `gpdatagen.py` for more details.

 ### Running the Encoder

 The `gpdatagen` utility allows to run the encoder on different rosbags using various settings from the command-line.